 elevation gain: 1,300'

 From 4-mile Road, ascend the north slopes of Willys Peak through an ambrosial aspen forest.
 In the wintertime there is usually a well-beaten path through the snow all the way to the summit.
 In the summer the route is less obvious.
 No matter.
 Follow the path of least resistance up the moderate slopes until you reach the top.
-See topo map for more information.
+See topo map

 From the 10,019’ summit, you get an excellent view of Mt.
 Sopris, Capitol Peak, and Snowmass Mountain.
 From this angle Mt.
 Sopris appears largest.